valentin-marquez/vlc-rpc/README.md

 - Album/media artwork
 - Fancy icons and progress bars

-Built initially during a questionable 10-hour coding marathon and now significantly improved with proper architecture and planning!
+Built initially during a questionable 10-hour coding marathon and now significantly improved with proper architecture and Windows-optimized performance!

 ## Installation

-### The Easy Way
+### Windows Installation

-1. Download the latest installer for your platform from the [releases page](https://github.com/valentin-marquez/vlc-discord-rp/releases)
+1. Download the latest installer from the [releases page](https://github.com/valentin-marquez/vlc-discord-rp/releases)

-- Windows: `vlc-rpc-setup.exe` or `vlc-rpc-portable.exe`
-- macOS: `vlc-rpc.dmg` or `VLC-Discord-RP-arm64-mac.zip` for Apple Silicon
-- Linux: `vlc-rpc_amd64.deb`, `vlc-rpc.x86_64.rpm`, or `vlc-rpc.AppImage`
+   - **Installer**: `vlc-rpc-4.0.0-setup.exe` (Recommended)
+   - **Portable**: `vlc-rpc-4.0.0-portable.exe` (No installation required)

-2. Run the installer
+2. Run the installer as Administrator (for best compatibility)
-3. Follow the on-screen instructions
+3. Follow the on-screen setup wizard
+4. Launch VLC Discord RP from the Start Menu or Desktop shortcut
-4. Enjoy your new Discord flex powers!
+5. Enjoy your new Discord flex powers!

-### The Hard Way (For Developers)
+### Development Setup (Windows)

-1. Clone this repo
+1. Clone this repository
 2. Install dependencies: `npm install`
 3. Start development server: `npm run dev`
-4. Build for production:
-   - Windows: `npm run build:win`
+4. Build for production: `npm run build:win`

-   - macOS: `npm run build:mac`
-   - Linux: `npm run build:linux`
+### Legacy Platform Support

+**macOS and Linux**: Version 3.x.x was the last release supporting these platforms.
+See our [Platform Migration Guide](docs/PLATFORM_MIGRATION.md) for alternatives and community solutions.

 ## How It Works